StephannyMenezes/teste-onfly/README.md

 ### Docker

+1. Clone the repository to your local machine.
-1. Run `docker-compose up -d` or `./vendor/bin/sail up -d` while in the project directory
+2. Run `docker-compose up -d` or `./vendor/bin/sail up -d` while in the project directory
-2. Just wait for the automated deployment and it will be ready to use
+3. Just wait for the automated deployment and it will be ready to use

 ## API Documentation